ognistik/alfred-pasteflow/README.md

 * **Clear List After Processed**: Wipe the entire list after processing all items at once.

 ### Manually Clearing the List
-Sometimes you want more control.
-Here are your options for manual clearing:
+If you want to have control of where, how, or when your items are cleared, you have these manual options:

-* **Quick Clear and Add**: In the main menu, hold CMD while selecting 'Add to List from Clipboard' or 'Split & Add to List'.
+* **Clear and Add**: In the main menu, hold CMD while selecting 'Add to List from Clipboard' or 'Split & Add to List'.
 This clears the list before adding new items.
 * **Main Menu Option**: Type `:Clear` in the main menu.
 * **Hotkey**: Set up a keyboard shortcut (yellow color-coded) to clear your list.
 * **In Textview Mode**: In Textview Mode (`:View` from main menu), use CTRL + Return.
 * **In Selective Mode**:
-  - Clear individual items: Hold CTRL while selecting (items are removed, not pasted or copied)
+  - Clear individual items: Hold CTRL while pressing return (items are removed, not pasted or copied)
   - Clear entire list: Use CTRL + CMD + Return
 * **External Trigger**: Use the `clearList` argument to clear the list.
 You can also set a second argument to `1` to clear the list before adding new items.